P.J. Washington NBA Preview vs. the Heat

 P.J.
 Washington Insights vs. the Heat

-- Washington is averaging 6.1 three-point field goal attempts per game this season, which is 18.9% of his team's attempts from beyond the arc.

-- Washington's opponents, the Heat, have a neutral offensive tempo, averaging 99.8 possessions per game, while his Hornets average 101.6 per game, which ranks 29th among NBA teams.

-- Defensively, the Heat are ranked ninth in the league, conceding 111.5 points per game.
+- The Heat are the ninth-best defensive team in the NBA, allowing 111.7 points per game.

-- On the glass, the Heat have allowed 43 rebounds per contest, which puts them eighth in the NBA.
+- The Heat concede 42.5 rebounds per game, ranking seventh in the NBA.

-- Looking at 3-pointers, the Heat are 20th in the NBA, giving up 13.5 makes per game.
+- Looking at 3-pointers, the Heat are ranked 22nd in the league, giving up 13.7 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!